cswartzvi/hamilton/examples/aws/glue/README.md

 ## Step-by-Step Guide

-### 1. Build wheel with Hamilton functions
+### 1. Build wheel with Apache Hamilton functions

-First things first, AWS Glue jobs run a single python script, but you can include external code (like our Hamilton functions) by adding it as a python wheel.
+First things first, AWS Glue jobs run a single python script, but you can include external code (like our Apache Hamilton functions) by adding it as a python wheel.
 So, let's package our code and get it ready for action.

 - **Install build package:**